orangeduck/Cello-Website/pages/learn-current.md

 # Current
 __Implicit Object__

 The `Current` class can be implemented by types which have implicit instances associated with them.
-For example it can be used to retrieve the _current_ `Thread`, or it could be used to get the _current_ Random Number generator.
+For example it can be used to retrieve the _current_ `Thread`, or it could be used to get the _current_ Garbage Collector.

 This class may be implemented by types which express the [Singleton Design Pattern](http://en.wikipedia.org/wiki/Singleton_pattern)